MaazHafeez12/scrapper/README.md

 > 🎉 **NEW!** Automated job applications with browser automation - apply to multiple jobs automatically!

+> 🛠️ Production deployment architecture and Vercel + Worker split: see ARCHITECTURE.md and worker/WORKER.md for a scalable setup (thin APIs on Vercel, external Worker with signed webhooks, optional Postgres and blob storage).
+The current Flask app runs locally as a single-server MVP and already includes thin readers and an enqueue-crawl orchestrator.

 ## Features

 ✨ **Multi-Platform Support**